 A new year, a new chance to sing with Sierra Master Chorale

-The Sierra Master Chorale, a community choir under the direction of Music Director and Conductor Alison Skinner, will audition new voices in late January and early February.
+The Sierra Master Chorale, an auditioned community choir under the direction of Music Director and Conductor Alison Skinner, will audition new voices in early February.
 They will audition for all sections, with a particular interest in soprano, baritone and tenor.

-Auditions will take place on Jan.
-28 in the afternoon and Feb.
+Auditions will take place on Feb.
 4. Interested singers should complete the form online, available at http://www.inconcertsierra.org, in the section titled Sierra Master Chorale.

 The Grass Valley-based choir performs two concerts in May and two concerts in December, always with the InConcert Sierra Orchestra.
 Rehearsals are on Tuesday evenings for 13 weeks prior to the concerts, with a few mandatory rehearsal dates.